All Hallows' Eve (2013 film)

-All Hallows' Eve is a 2013 American horror anthology film written, edited, and directed by Damien Leone.
+All Hallows' Eve is a 2013 American independent horror anthology film written, edited, and directed by Damien Leone.
 The film is presented as a series of shorts that two children and their babysitter discover on an unmarked videotape on Halloween night, all of which feature a homicidal clown named Art the Clown.
 The film stars Katie Maguire, Catherine Callahan, Marie Maser, and Kayla Lian, with Mike Giannelli as Art the Clown.
 It incorporates footage from the 2008 short film The 9th Circle, as well as the 2011 short film Terrifier, both of which were also directed by Leone and featured Art the Clown.

 All Hallows' Eve was released direct-to-video by Image Entertainment on October 29, 2013, and received mixed reviews.
 The film was followed by the standalone anthology-sequels All Hallows' Eve 2 (2015), All Hallows' Eve: Trickster (2023), and All Hallows' Eve: Inferno (2024), which feature segments by different directors.
 The character of Art the Clown would later be featured as the main character of the Terrifier franchise, where the character featured in the first film (2016), its 2022 sequel, and Terrifier 3 in 2024.
 Each installment was written and directed by Leone.